Danny Boyle: 2010s: 127 Hours, Steve Jobs and T2 Trainspotting

-In 2010, Boyle directed the film 127 Hours, starring James Franco and featuring Amber Tamblyn and Kate Mara.
-It was based on Aron Ralston's autobiography Between a Rock and a Hard Place, which detailed his struggle of being trapped under a boulder while canyoneering alone in Bluejohn Canyon, southeastern Utah.
+In 2010, Boyle directed the film 127 Hours.
+It was based on Aron Ralston's autobiography Between a Rock and a Hard Place, which detailed his struggle of being trapped under a boulder while canyoneering alone.
 The film was released on 5 November 2010 to critical acclaim and got six nominations at the 83rd Academy Awards, including Best Picture and Best Adapted Screenplay for Boyle and Best Actor for Franco.

-Boyle's next film was Trance, starring James McAvoy and Rosario Dawson.
+Boyle's next film was Trance.
 It has been reported another instalment of the 28 Days Later franchise is in the development stages.
 Boyle has stated previously that in theory the third instalment of the series would be titled 28 Months Later, but alluded to a film taking place somewhere else in the world he created in 28 Days Later and 28 Weeks Later.
 He was also stated to be producing the upcoming film Paani.

 Boyle told an interviewer about the eclectic range of his films, "There's a theme running through all of them—and I just realised this.
 They're all about someone facing impossible odds and overcoming them."
 With a strong interest in music, Boyle has mentioned in interviews that he has considered a musical film with original compositions.
 Boyle has also expressed interest in an animated film.

-Boyle's eponymous biopic of Apple Inc. founder Steve Jobs closed the 59th BFI London Film Festival.
+Boyle's biographical film Steve Jobs about Apple Inc. founder Steve Jobs closed the 59th BFI London Film Festival.
 It was the third time Boyle has had that honour, after Slumdog Millionaire in 2008 and 127 Hours two years later.
-The BFI's London Film Festival Director, Clare Stewart, said Boyle had created an exhilarating and audacious film about a complex, charismatic pioneer.
-He then directed the sequel to Trainspotting, T2 Trainspotting.
+The BFI's London Film Festival Director, Clare Stewart, said Boyle had created an "exhilarating and audacious film about a complex, charismatic pioneer".
+He directed the sequel to Trainspotting, T2 Trainspotting.

-In a BBC interview, Boyle stated that he didn't write his own films but they did reflect his personality.
+In a BBC interview, Boyle stated that he did not write his own films but they did reflect his personality.
 "I am not a big auteur fan and like to work with writers, but ultimately a film is a director's vision, because he gets all its elements together towards that vision."

 In March 2018, Boyle confirmed he would be directing the then-untitled twenty-fifth James Bond film (later known as No Time to Die) but dropped out that August due to a dispute over the film's script.

-He and writer Richard Curtis collaborated on Yesterday, starring Himesh Patel, Kate McKinnon, Lily James, and Ed Sheeran, released on 28 June 2019.
+He and writer Richard Curtis collaborated on Yesterday, released on 28 June 2019.